t-azad/Predicting-Scholarly-Impact-with-Retrieval-Augmented-LLMs/README.md

 Code Workflow & How to Run (Step 4):
 📂 Dataset Preparation

-    Load the dataset from data/ (e.g., df_scholarly_impact.csv).
+    Download the file (research_papers.csv) from HuggingFace and save it in a folder called /dataset.
-    Preprocess the dataset using dataset_creation.ipynb, which:
+    The file has already been preprocessed with the following steps:
         Cleans text data
         Extracts title, abstract, and readability features
         Normalizes Field Citation Ratio (FCR) scores